adedomin/CSC311-game-design/_posts/2015-02-17-Android App Development - Starting Out.md

 ### [calling an activity](https://developer.android.com/reference/android/content/Context.html#startActivity(android.content.Intent\))

-simply create a new Intent object with the arguments linking to the current activity (this) and the class file of the activity you want to call. then just call startActivity with the intent as the parameter.
+Simply create a new Intent object with the arguments linking to the current activity (this) and the class file of the activity you want to call.
+Then just call startActivity with the intent as the parameter.

 	Intent intent = new Intent(this, OtherActivity.class);
 	startActivity(intent);